USS Cacapon: World War Two

-Running aground in the Persian Gulf
+Post War

 In April 1946 she sailed to Bahrain in the Persian Gulf to load oil for delivery to Kwajalein Atoll, where her cargo was to be used during Operation Crossroads.
 However, on the first day at sea, 24 April, she ran on Shah Allum Shoal in the Persian Gulf.
 While the current pulled her clear, her engine and fire rooms began to flood and all power was lost.
 Aided by SS Fort Erie, SS Fort Stanwick, and USS Chikaskia (AO-54), Cacapon put back to Bahrain for temporary repairs, and proceeded to San Pedro, California, for permanent repairs.

-Supporting Antarctic operations

 On 2 December 1946, Cacapon cleared San Pedro, California, for 10 weeks in the Antarctic in Operation Highjump.
 She called at Sydney, Australia, en route Long Beach, California, returning home 8 April 1947.
 Between 1947 and 1950 she cruised in the Pacific on two extended Far Eastern tours.

-Korean War operations
+Korean War

 Far Eastern operations continued to be the rule for Cacapon when war broke out in Korea in June 1950; she completed four lengthy tours of duty there during the three years of fighting.
 Sailing with the U.S. 7th Fleet and the Formosa Patrol Force, she carried fuel and supplies to these sea forces.
 On her first tour, during which she helped to support the amphibious landing at Inchon on 15 September 1950, she earned the Navy Unit Commendation for her high performance of duty.

 From the end of hostilities in Korea through 1960, Cacapon made six more Far Eastern tours, continuing to sail with the 7th Fleet and the Taiwan Patrol Force.
 In 1958 she served as the oiler replenishing the ships in Operation Hardtack, which conducted nuclear bomb tests in the lagoons of Bikini and Eniwetok, Marshall Islands.

-Vietnam War operations
+Vietnam War

 During her 1955 tour she took part in the evacuation of the Tachen Islands from 6 to 14 February, and the Vietnam evacuation "Operation Passage to Freedom" of 6 to 15 March.
 From February to August 1958, she joined in Operation Hardtack I at Bikini Atoll.
 The intervals between deployments have found her operating locally from Long Beach, California.

-Cacapon was the site of the 1968 strangulation of Ensign Andrew Muns.
-He was murdered after uncovering a theft of $8,600 from the ship's safe by Michael LeBrun.
-The Navy initially branded Ensign Muns the thief and accused him of deserting with the stolen cash.
-At the insistence of the Muns' family, the case was reopened by NCIS in 1998 and a subsequent cold case investigation led to Michael LeBrun.
-After a lengthy interrogation, LeBrun confessed to the murder and to disposing of the body by throwing Ensign Muns into one of the oiler's massive fuel tanks.
-The body was never recovered.